sushrutaproject2/website/_posts/2025-02-25-intertextuality-full.md

 categories:
 ---

 In the standard, printed edition or vulgate text of the *Suśrutasaṃhitā*, chapter ten of the Sūtrasthāna is dedicated to the topic of becoming a professional physician (Ācārya, 1938, 42).
 The title of the chapter is interesting: “how to enter the roadway,” (विशिखानुप्रवेशनीयमध्यायम्).
-Commentators and dictionaries interpret the word विशिखा to mean “path, road.”
-This sense is not common in Sanskrit literature (Ācārya, 1938, 1A351-352; Meulenbeld, 1999, 1B323n102) although it is known to lexicographers and also in Pāli (Vinayapiṭaka, Jātaka) and in Sinhalese (Turner, 1966, no11937).
-(See also SS 3.10.9 for *viśikhāntaram* “interior of the road,” i.e., vaginal passage.
-The lexeme *śikhā* is a loan word in Sanskrit (Lubotsky, 2001, 305).)
+Commentators and dictionaries interpret the word विशिखा to mean “path, road.”[^1]
+[^1]This sense is not common in Sanskrit literature (Ācārya, 1938; Meulenbeld,   1999, 1A 351-352; 1B, 323 n102) although it is known to lexicographers and also in Pāli (Vinayapiṭaka, Jātaka) and in Sinhalese (Turner, 1966, #11937).
+See also SS 3.10.9 for *viśikhāntaram* “interior of the road,” i.e., vaginal passage.
+The lexeme *śikhā* is a loan word in Sanskrit (Lubotsky, 2001, 305).

 The fourth passage of the chapter, describes how a physician takes note of omens on the way to a patient’s home, and then how he diagnoses the patient: